-- HB 1816-Relative to Medicaid Managed Care and a certain waiver from CMS implementing enhanced eligibility and federal medical loss ratios.
-This should be watched carefully as this bill would stop any further implementation of Step 2 of Medicaid Managed Care, including CFI.
-This is fairing pretty well so far.
+- HB 1816-Relative to Medicaid Managed Care.
+This bill would stop any further implementation of Step 2 of Medicaid Managed Care, including CFI.
+Signed by Governor.
+Became Law.

 - SB 278– Relative to to exempting PCA from registering as medical technicians.
 This was tabled, removed from the calendar apparently deemed overly broad in an effort to address medication diversion.